Israeli MIAs: IDF prisoners of war

+1948 Arab–Israeli War

+During the 1948 Arab–Israeli War, the defenders of several Jewish positions were taken captive after being forced to surrender.
+Some 350 survivors of the fall of the Gush Etzion bloc were held for nearly a year at a Jordanian prisoner-of-war camp at Zarqa, with most released by March 1949.
+Defenders of the Jewish Quarter of Jerusalem's Old City surrendered to Jordan's Arab Legion on 28 May 1948 and were likewise taken prisoner.
+The surrender of Kibbutz Nitzanim to Egyptian forces on 7 June 1948, after which 105 defenders were taken prisoner to Cairo, drew an unusually harsh public reaction: Givati Brigade cultural officer Abba Kovner wrote a battle-page piece titled "The Fall of Nitzanim - A Failure" condemning the surrender, a controversy that shadowed the kibbutz's survivors for years afterward.

+Yom Kippur War

 In the Yom Kippur War 301 Israelis were captured by Syria and Egypt, 232 of whom by the Egyptians, 65 by the Syrians and 4 by the Lebanese.
 The majority of them were captured in the first stage of that war.
-Some Israeli soldiers reported after their release about the difficult conditions they faced: they were severely beaten by their captors, sometimes making them unconscious, while many reported that they were being investigated under torture.
+Some Israeli soldiers reported after their release about the difficult conditions they faced: they were severely beaten by their captors, sometimes rendering them unconscious, while many reported that they were being investigated under torture.